#1 A fascination with candy

 Perhaps this strange girl might be able to convince Kokonotsu to take over the store anyway.
 Perhaps it might also be the final push he needs to quit it entirely.

 Each episode of Dagashi Kashi is filled with short comedy adventures relating to various kinds of candy.
 This can be the characters discussing some trivia or backstory, a blind taste test, arguing over the correct way to eat certain snacks, or even tangentially-related games.
 It sounds like a weak subject to dedicate a full anime too, but Dagashi Kashi is so creatively-written that it manages to spin entire stories around even the most simple of snacks.
 Only on rare occasion did I find a sketch too far-fetched and even then you still got the entertaining main characters to look forward to.

 #2 Kotoyama’s character design

-Kotoyama is an artist who intrigues me and I very much like their unique take on character design.
+Kotoyama is an artist who intrigues me because I very much like their unique take on character design.
 Hotaru makes a bomb of a first impression with her blueish hair, frilly clothes, and unique pupil style.
 It contrasts wonderfully to the plainer look of Kokonotsu, who himself has some subtle touches to set him apart from dozens of other dark-haired anime boys.